Omnikar/robot-pathfinding-sim/README.md

 In edit mode:
 - Click two nodes to draw an edge between them.
   - You can click empty space instead of an existing node to create a new node.
-    - You can click on an edge instead of empty space to create a new node on that edge.
+  - You can click on an existing edge to create a new node on that edge.
 - While drawing an edge, right click to cancel.
 - Right click a node to delete it.
 - Right click an edge to delete it.